As the number of virus cases decreases, Sydney receives a ‘Blueprint For Freedom.’

 At the same time, restrictions on the number of guests allowed at funerals and weddings would be abolished, and sporting events would be allowed to restart.

-Unvaccinated adults, on the other hand, will have to wait until at least December 1 to enjoy the same privileges, when officials expect roughly 90% of the eligible population to be vaccinated, according to officials.
+Unvaccinated adults, on the other hand, will have to wait until at least December 1 to benefit from the same loosened limitations under the road map’s third stage, when officials expect roughly 90% of the eligible population to be vaccinated, according to officials.

+“Today is a very disappointing day for individuals who have not been vaccinated,” says the author.
+They’ll have to wait five or six weeks behind the rest of us (for their liberties),” Berejiklian remarked.

 The statement came as the number of new daily cases in New South Wales fell below 800 on Monday, down from about 1,500 earlier in September, and the number of individuals who had received at least one vaccine dosage reached 85 percent.